minseok127/ZicIO/README.md

 ext4 tries to minimize I/O operations when it looks for an ext4_extent.
 Previously accessed extents are managed in memory using a red-black tree.
 Before performing an I/O operation, ext4 first searches for the required extent in this cache.
 In ZicIO, the task of finding ext4_extent is handled by the interrupt handler.
 So I felt it was necessary to keep the time complexity as low as possible (although it may have been a premature optimization).
 This led me to consider whether it would be possible to directly obtain the information corresponding to the buffer position without traversing the tree.

-My initial focus was on avoiding extra overhead over the existing ZicIO implementation.
+The original ZicIO used a 4MB buffer to cache ext4_extent.
+My initial focus was on avoiding extra resource overhead over the previous implementation.

 ## zicio_flow_ctrl.h, zicio_flow_ctrl.c